zchee/golang-wiki/GerritBot.md

 ## Frequently Asked Questions

+### How does GerritBot determine the final commit message?

+It uses the title and description of the PR to construct the commit message for the Gerrit Change.

 ### Why is GerritBot the owner of my change?

 This is due to an [open bug](https://bugs.chromium.org/p/gerrit/issues/detail?id=8296) with the way Gerrit handles acting as another user.
 Once that is fixed, the original author will also be the owner of the change.